tob-har/audiocraft-cablesGUI/README.md

 Tested and runs locally on Mac (ARM/M1) using CPU for generation.<br>

-Feel free to check out music created with this piepline:<br>
+Feel free to check out music created with this pipeline:<br>
 https://ansoot.hartmanntobias.de
 https://ansoot.bandcamp.com<br>